How to Draw Dogs

 The long fur on the body falls with gravity and adds movement to the pose.
 Visualize the bumps made on the skin under the fur, the hairline, and the direction in which it grows.
 In the case of a golden retriever, it has bushy hair around its neck, under its belly and down from its legs.
 Draw while keeping the dog’s contours in mind.

 It’s interesting to see how the shape of a long-haired dog can change as it’s fur grows or is trimmed.
-It’s easy to distinguish a dog’s features just by being aware of where there is more fur and where there is less and body lines are more prominent.
+It’s easy to distinguish a dog’s features just by being aware of where there is more fur, where there is less fur, and where body lines are more prominent.